Cap-go/website/content/blog/how-your-usage-is-counted.md

 Each time a user download a bundle, this number is increase by the size of the download.

-This data is only related to your download size, better your app size is, better you stay in your plan.
+This data is only related to your download size, better your Capacitor JS app size is, better you stay in your plan.

 > One important thing to note, Capgo cannot see what size is downloaded, it only sees the size of the bundle.
 So if you have a big bundle, and you have many users who fail to download it, you will reach the limit quickly.